gy18gs/gy18gs.github.io/index2.md

 ### *What is this website for?*

-##### This website is an online portfolio for my Programming for Spatial Analysts module
+##### This website is an online portfolio for my Programming for Spatial Analysts module, an introduction to programming and my first experience of using Python!

 ### *So, what does the model do?*